NBISweden/excelerate-scRNAseq/session-integration/Data_Integration.md

 smartseq2.data_rescaled <- rescaled[[4]]
 ```

 We now run fastMNN.
-The `BNPARAM` can be specified to specify the
+The `BNPARAM` can be used to specify the
 specific nearest neighbors method to use from the BiocNeighbors package.
 Here we make use of the `[Annoy
 library](https://github.com/spotify/annoy)` via the